 The Dutch part of the Wadden Sea UNESCO World Heritage Site is so much more than just beaches, dikes and sea.
 Discover a landscape full of stories, unexpected and breath-taking places, attractive monuments, impressive Roman churches and centuries-old waterways and waterworks.
 Find charming little restaurants where seafood and salty local greens are served and intriguing Land Art with a special relationship to a place or the landscape.Discover more about the wadden region

 Discover the area as a touroperator?
 We offer several possibilities.
-From 22-24 September we are organising a famtrip where you can experience UNESCO world heritage the Wadden Sea.
-It is also possible to request a personal famtrip.
-Or sign up for our webinar and visit the area virtually.
+Request a personal famtrip or sign up for our webinar and visit the area virtually.